flux-framework/rfc/spec_3.rst

 communicate with one another within the context of a flux instance.
 It has the following specific goals:

--  Endpoint-count scalability (e.g. to 100K nodes) through multi-hop
+-  Enable Flux components to communicate within a Flux instance.

-   overlay networks.
+-  Enable the remote procedure call communication idiom.

--  Overlay networks sharable by multiple Flux services and utilities.
+-  Enable the publish-subscribe communication idiom.

--  Provide request-response (RPC) communication idiom.
+-  Allow Flux services to be deployed and accessed without consulting a location service.

--  Provide publish-subscribe communication idiom.
+-  Avoid sending Flux data over networks without encryption.

--  Handle common failure cases such as hard-hung brokers or crashed nodes, but OK to propagate errors to services when necessary to keep running.
+-  Allow messages to be propagated over different transports including, but not limited to, ZeroMQ.

--  Peer network transit latency of O(10\ :sup:`-3`\ sec) for small messages
+-  Enable scalability to many thousands of nodes.

--  Protect messages with strong crypto: privacy, integrity.
+-  Implement failure mitigation strategies that are simple to reason about.

--  Fast codec, minimizing heap memory allocations
+-  Ensure that messages between any pair of endpoints are received in transmission order.

 Background
 ----------